 Guidelines & Program Availability

-We’ve established guideline for both mentors and mentees below.
-We are always looking for mentors so please don’t hesitate to volunteer.
+We’ve established guidelines for both mentors and mentees below, and are always looking for mentors!
+Please don’t hesitate to volunteer.

 Do Your Research

 Mentees should do their own research including, but not limited to, reading The Beekeeper’s Handbook, Sammataro and Avitabile, 4th Edition, before asking for help.
-Some resources: CBA website www.ctbees.org; www.scientificbeekeeping.com; Q&A sessions or hands-on workshops offered by CBA members, in addition to other club programs & conferences.
+Some resources: CBA website www.ctbees.org; University of Florida Honey Bee Research Lab www.entnemdept.ufl.edu/honey-bee/; www.scientificbeekeeping.com; Q&A sessions or hands-on workshops offered by CBA members, in addition to other club programs & conferences.

-Be respectful of your Mentor’s time; they are probably assisting others also.
+Be respectful of your Mentor’s time; they are likely assisting others as well.

 Working with multiple Mentors is acceptable as long as all parties agree.
-One issue we want to avoid is Mentee confusion by different techniques which have to same results.
+One issue we want to avoid is Mentee confusion by different techniques which have the same results.

 If invited, Mentees are encouraged to visit their Mentor’s bee yard during hive management and maintenance operations.
 Mentees can lend a hand with general yard tasks and learn from actual involvement with the Mentor’s colonies.